Data Mapping in X-Particles

 What is Data Mapping?

-Put briefly, data mapping allows you to ‘map’ a parameter in a modifier or other object to an element of particle data or some other data value, such as the document time.
+Put briefly, data mapping enables you to ‘map’ a parameter in a modifier or other object to an element of particle data or some other data value, such as the document time.
 This means you can adjust a parameter in accordance with the chosen data value.

 An example will make this clearer.
 Suppose you have an emitter which emits particles with a range of mass values – say a mass of 5 with a variation of +/- 4.
 You would like the particles with the greater mass to be more affected by a gravity modifier than the ones with less mass.